|Home||Tutorials||Animation Samples||PC Security||Links||About|

 There are many more resources out there, including some interesting stories on grc.com about the attacks on their web site.
 One of those attacks used home computers which had been infected and taken over by a 13-year-old hacker.

 How can I fight back, you ask?
 Get yourself a firewall, be it a router, or software or both.
 Set the firewall up to record a log file of the blocked intrusions.
 Then submit them to a reporting service.
-There are three you can join for free.

 Some time servers you can use include: